aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/decrypt/_index.md

 The updated PDF will be saved to the specified location.

-### Sample source code for Decrypt using Aspose.Words for .NET
+### Sample source code for Decrypt using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.